 - Over a third of care leavers are not in education, employment or training (UK GOV 2016).

 Situated in the heart of the country, this area offers a truly dynamic and varied place to live and work.
 It boasts great cities and towns, staggering countryside, pretty villages, grand castles to explore, and canals and waterways to walk beside.
-Stretching as far north as the Peak District and with easy access to Wales, the region contains five Areas of Outstanding Natural Beauty.
-Some of the best attractions in the UK can be found here, including theme parks, Tamworth’s indoor SnowDome, and Stoke-on-Trent’s indoor aqua-park Waterworld.
+Stretching as far north as the Peak District and with easy access to Wales, the region contains six Areas of Outstanding Natural Beauty.

-Rents can vary widely depending on location and whether you are sharing or living alone, but generally range between £200 – £600 per month.
 Excellent rail links provide quick and frequent connections across all parts of the region and into Birmingham city centre.
-Getting further afield is easy from this central point in the UK’s road network, and there are two international airports in Birmingham and Coventry.
+Getting further afield is easy from this central point in the UK’s road network and there are two international airports in Birmingham and Coventry.

 Key benefits of living in the region